Zalmai Mujadidi

 Alhaj Abdul-Azeem Zulmay Mujadidi (الحاج زلمی مجددی, born 1958) is a member of the Afghan Lower House of Parliament from the Badakhshan Province and one of President Hamid Karzai's most loyal followers in the northeast of Afghanistan.

 Mujahideen

 Mujadidi, an ethnic Tajik, was born in 1958 in the Jurm District in Badakhshan Province in Afghanistan.
-During the years of fighting against the Soviet occupation of Afghanistan and the Taliban regime Mujadidi was a leading commandar for the Jamiat Islami in Badakhshan.
-During the mid-90s however, Mujadidi got involved in the "commandar wars," internal conflict within the Northern Alliance.
+During the years of fighting against the Soviet occupation of Afghanistan and the Taliban regime Mujadidi was a leading commander for the Jamiat Islami in Badakhshan.
+During the mid-90s however, Mujadidi got involved in the "commander wars," internal conflict within the Northern Alliance.
 After a conflict with the President of the Northern alliance, Burhanuddin Rabbani, Mujadidi was expelled from Badakhshan.

 Karzai's Man in Badakhshan

 After major events in the War in Afghanistan including the toppling of the Taliban government Mujadidi came to be in charge of the security of the new Afghan President Hamid Karzai and the two became close allies.
 With support of Karzai, Mujadidi ran in the first Parliamentary elections since the Taliban regime for a seat in the Badakhshan Province, mostly as an opposition candidate to Rabbani who also ran in the same province.
 He got easily elected with 14145 votes, although that was barely half of the number of votes that Rabbani won.